Secretary / Office Professionals

 6. Scheduling the students – The 6th stage involves scheduling your students into their classes.

-Rolling Over Students - Download the Getting Ready forms from the main page onout website
+Rolling Over Students - Download the Getting Ready forms from the home page of your office program

 After mid January of the current school year you will need to send your database to JMC to “move up” or “roll over” your students for the next school year.
 Typically high schools will move up some time between January and April so they can start registering students and creating a master schedule for the upcoming school year.
 Since elementary and middle schools do not spend as much, if any, time registering students for electives they usually wait until the end of the school year to move up.